ianlamb/resume/README.md

 ## SUMMARY

-Senior Front-End/Full-Stack Engineer with a knack for building elegant, usable web interfaces.
-10+ years of experience delivering solutions in enterprise environments.
+Senior Front-End/Full-Stack Engineer with a knack for building elegant web interfaces.
+10+ years of experience delivering a variety of solutions in enterprise environments.
 Effective and pragmatic leader for small teams.
+UX/DX enthusiast.

 ## WORK EXPERIENCE

-### Senior Software Consultant @ Test Double
+### Senior Software Consultant @ <a href="https://testdouble.com/" class="org" target="_blank" rel="noopener noreferrer">Test Double</a>

 > Canada (Remote) | June 2022 – Present

 Client: ZipRecruiter

--   Developing features for the job seeker search experience with a cross-functional team that heavily utilizes data science and AB testing to validate improvements.
+-   Developing features for the high-traffic job search experience with a cross-functional team that heavily utilizes data science and AB testing to validate improvements.
 -   Implementing and championing a new design system component library used across the organization for higher quality and consistency.
 -   Mentoring junior engineers on writing clean and composable React, UI testing best practices, etc.
 -   Setting standards and best practices for the engineering org and improving front-end tooling to increase developer experience and code quality.

-### Senior Software Engineer @ Improbable
+### Senior Software Engineer @ <a href="https://www.improbable.io/" class="org" target="_blank" rel="noopener noreferrer">Improbable</a>

-> Canada (Remote) | January 2020 – May 2022
+> Canada (Remote) | January 2020 – May 2022 (2 years)

 Tools & Interfaces Tech Lead